The Bankrate promise

 You will need to apply for membership before inquiring about a personal loan, but once you are a member, you will have access to competitive rates and a suite of other banking features.

 Lenders focus on an applicant’s credit, income and debt-to-income (DTI) ratio.
 And while a lower credit score isn’t necessarily a deal-breaker, you should expect the cost of borrowing to be substantially higher since your chances of defaulting on the loan payments are higher from the lender’s perspective.

-The average personal loan interest rate was between 10.81 percent and 12.5 percent for borrowers with excellent credit as of March 15, 2023.
+The average personal loan interest rate was between 10.3 percent and 12.5 percent for borrowers with excellent credit.
 These figures are significantly higher for borrowers with bad credit scores, with average interest rates ranging from 28.5 percent to 32 percent.

 Documents you need to apply for a personal loan